act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 #### Failed Example 6

 The placeholder text in this `input` element, on default white background, has color contrast ratios of 5.1:1, and 10:1 when it's focused or not.
-However, when text is inputed and the placeholder is not shown, the text has only a 1.5:1 color contrast ratio.
+However, when text is entered and the placeholder is not shown, the text has only a 1.5:1 color contrast ratio.

 ```html
 <style>